 - Buns - Your favorite soft sandwich buns work great in this recipe.
 Some readers have used hoagie rolls instead of buns.

-- Onion, garlic/garlic powder, & bell pepper - Adds flavor to your sloppy joes.
+- Aromatics - Onion, garlic, and bell pepper add flavor to your sloppy joes.
 I don't recommend omitting these ingredients.
 Optionally, mushrooms could be added for more savory flavor.

 - Cheese - White American cheese can be substituted with smoked provolone cheese if desired, but white American is my favorite choice.
 It is rich, creamy, and melts perfectly.